-Here and throughout this book, we firmly adhere to semver principles of versioning.
+Here and throughout this book, we firmly adhere to the Semantic Versioning (semver)^I principles:

-- 1. API versions are denoted with three numbers, e.g., 1.2.3. - 2.
+- I. API versions are denoted with three numbers, e.g., 1.2.3. - 2.
 The first number (a major version) increases when backward-incompatible changes in the API are introduced. - 3.
 The second number (a minor version) increases when new functionality is added to the API while keeping backward compatibility intact. - 4.
 The third number (a patch) increases when a new API version contains bug fixes only.

-The sentences "a major API version" and "a new API version, containing backward-incompatible changes" are considered equivalent.
+The sentences "a major API version" and "a new API version, containing backwardincompatible changes" are considered equivalent.

 It is usually (though not necessary) agreed that the last stable API release might be referenced by either a full version (e.g., 1.2.3) or a reduced one (1.2 or just 1).
-Some systems support more sophisticated schemes for defining the desired version (for example, ^1.2.3 reads like "get the last stable API release that is backward-compatible to the 1.2.3 version") or additional shortcuts (for example, 1.2-beta to refer to the last beta release of the 1.2 API version family).
-In this book, we will mostly use designations like v1 (v2, v3, etc.) to denote the latest stable release of the 1.x.x version family of an API.
+Some systems support more sophisticated schemes for defining the desired version (for example, $^{1.2.3}$ reads like "get the last stable API release that is backward-compatible to the 1.2.3 version") or additional shortcuts (for example, 1.2-beta to refer to the last beta release of the 1.2 API version family).
+In this book, we will mostly use designations like $^{1.2}$ va, etc.) to denote the latest stable release of the 1.x. version family of an API.